elianiva/elianiva.github.io/src/post/github-actions/index.md

 ## Introduction
 [[snippet]]
-| Previously, I use [Travis CI](https://travis-ci.org) to automatically deploy my site.
-So if I push an update to my repo it will trigger a build and deploy it to github page.
+| Previously, I use [Travis CI](https://travis-ci.org) to automatically deploy my site so if I push an update to my repo it will trigger a build and deploy it to github page.
 Turns out, github has a built in feature for CI/CD called **Github Actions**.
-In this post, I'll tell how my experience using it.
+In this post, I'll tell you how my experience using it.

 ## Initial Setup
 ### Removing Travis CI